Brain x Machine Intelligence Lab

 focuses on inverse problems.
 It covers linear methods, deep learning, and neuroscience of deep learning.

-• Neuroscience-inspired artificial intelligence (graduate course BCS541):
+• Neuroscience-inspired artificial intelligence (graduate course; previously BCS541):

 focuses on control problems.
 It covers biological error backpropagation, temporal credit assignment problems, reinforcement learning theory/algorithms, neuroscience of reinforcement learning, and brain-inspired reinforcement learning.